Ángel de Oro: Championship reigns (2011–2018)

+Los Hermanos Chavez and Los Nuevos Ingobernables (2018–present)

-During 2018, Ángel de Oro resumed his partnership with Niebla Roja, as Los Hermanos Chavez.
-The Universal Championship was the start of a storyline between Los Hermanos Chavez and Los Ingobernables (El Terrible and La Bestia del Ring), as El Terrible cheated to defeat Niebla Roja with the help of La Bestia del Ring.
-After several matches between the two sides, they all signed a contract for a Luchas de Apuestas match as the main event of CMLL's 2019 Homenaje a Dos Leyendas event.
-On March 15, 2019 Los Hermanos Chavez defeated Los Ingobernables two falls to one, forcing both El Terrible and La Bestia del Ring to have all their hair shaved off.
+During the feud with El Cuatrero, Ángel de Oro resumed his partnership with Niebla Roja as Los Hermanos Chavez.
+At the CMLL 86th Anniversary Show on September 14, they teamed with Audaz to defeat La Peste Negra (El Felino and Casas) and Mephisto.
+The Universal Championship was the start of a storyline between Los Hermanos Chavez and Los Ingobernables (El Terrible and La Bestia del Ring), as El Terrible cheated to defeat Roja with La Bestia del Ring's help.
+Eventually, they all signed a contract for a Lucha de Apuestas in the main event of Homenaje a Dos Leyendas on March 15, 2019, where Los Hermanos Chavez defeated Los Ingobernables, forcing both El Terrible and La Bestia del Ring to have all their hair shaved off.
+On April 12, Ángel de Oro and La Bestia del Ring lost to Euforia and Guerrero Maya Jr. in the first round of the Torneo Nacional de Parejas Increíbles.
+He, Roja and Mephisto defeated Los Guerreros Laguneros (Euforia and Gran Guerrero) and Soberano Jr. at the CMLL 86th Anniversary Show on September 27.